BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 #### Project setup

-Now create an `ansible.cfg` file at the root of our project to specify a few defaults.
+Now create an `ansible.cfg` file at the root of our project to specify a few default options.

 ```bash
 # project/ansible.cfg
 [defaults]
 # (optional) the host check keys from ssh